Articles in this section

 Disable the CRUD actions in the past dates of the Angular Schedule

-This knowledge base explains how to disable CRUD (Create, Read, Update, Delete) actions in the past dates of the Schedule.
+This article explains how to disable CRUD (Create, Read, Update, Delete) actions on past dates of the schedule.

 Follow the below steps to achieve the functionality “disable CRUD actions in past dates of the Schedule”.

-Step 1: Create an Angular Scheduler by referring the following user guide link.
+Step 1: Create an Angular Scheduler by referring to the following user guide link.

 https://ej2.syncfusion.com/angular/documentation/schedule/getting-started/#getting-started